frickt/wado/README.md

 # spring-boot-template
 A starting point for all future TIE Spring Boot 2 Projects

-## Important
-* Do not edit bootstrap.yml, make local changes as explained below

 ## Get Started
-1. Fork and clone
+1. clone
 2. import build.gradle in IDEA -> as new project
-3. to apply your own local config copy bootstrap.yml to bootstrap-dev.yml or use commandline params
-4. keep all mandatory config properties in application-default.yml, use application-dev.yml for a local config
-5. use example values in application-default.yml and add comments to custom properties
-6. enjoy
+3. enjoy

+## Config
+bootstrap.yml contains the minimal options to run and should be equal across all projects application.yml contains app specific options, all custom (self-defined) properties must be commented, *DO NOT STORE PASSWORDS HERE*

+## Run in development
+If necessary, make a local copy of application.yml outside the resource folder and add param --spring.config.location=<location>/application.yml to your run config

-## Content
+## Production Deployment
-* Based on spring.io starter
-* Ivy-Repo
-* Spring Cloud, Actuator, Web and Test dependencies
-* logback-spring.xml integration
-* TIE GitFlow plugin
+Follow the official deployment guide.
+Configurations in bootstrap.yml and application.yml will be ignored.